glowingjade/obsidian-smart-composer/README.md

 ### Contextual Chat

-Upgrade your note-taking experience with our Contextual AI Assistant, inspired by Cursor AI.
-Unlike typical AI plugins, our assistant allows you to precisely select the context for your interactions:
+> Upgrade your note-taking experience with our Contextual AI Assistant, inspired by Cursor AI.
+Unlike typical AI plugins, our assistant allows you to precisely select the context for your interactions.

 - Type `@<filename>` to choose specific files as your conversation context
 - Get responses based on selected vault content

 ### Apply Edit

-Smart Composer suggests edits to your document, you can apply with a single click.
+> Smart Composer suggests edits to your document; You can apply with a single click.

 - Offers document change recommendations
 - Apply suggested changes instantly

+Note: The Apply Edit feature is currently slower than desired.
+We are working on improvements in future updates.

 #### Additional Features